nedbat/scriv/docs/commands.rst

 noise.
 The branch names considered uninteresting are settable with the :ref:`config_main_branches` setting.

+If you want the files to be named differently, you can use the :ref:`config_fragment_name_fields` setting to chose what components to include in what order.

 The initial contents of the fragment file are populated from the :ref:`config_new_fragment_template` template.
 The format is either reStructuredText or Markdown, selectable with the :ref:`config_format`